liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### DLProcessor needs to implement a new method getType()
+### Created a New `getType()` Method That is Implemented in `DLProcessor`
 - **Date:** 2015-Feb-17
 - **JIRA Ticket:** LPS-53574

 #### What changed?

-DLProcessor has a new method getType()
+The `DLProcessor` interface has a new method `getType()`.

 #### Who is affected?

-All developers who have created DLProcessor
+This affects developers who have created `DLProcessor`.

 #### How should I update my code?

-You need to implement the method in the DLProcessor and return the type of Processor.
-You can check the class DLProcessorConstants to see the types. class.
+You should implement the new method in the `DLProcessor`, and return the type of processor.
+You can check the class `DLProcessorConstants` to see processor types.

 #### Why was this change made?

-Before we were forcing developers to extend one of the existing DLProcessors and we were checking the instance of the class to determine what type of processor was.
+Previous to Liferay 7, developers were forced to extend one of the existing `DLProcessor` classes, and check the instance of that class to determine what type of processor was being used.

-With the new change developers don't need to extend any particular class to create their own DLProcessor.
+With this change, developers no longer need to extend any particular class to create their own `DLProcessor`.

 ---------------------------------------
 ### DDM Template search operation need to pass resourceClassNameId parameter
 - **Date:** 2015-Mar-03
 - **JIRA Ticket:** LPS-52990